Orders of Nikshych's Hopf algebra: Duality, (co)characters, and Hopf automorphisms

-Writing the multiplication of $H^*$ in this basis can be a bit cumbersome.
-We therefore choose a more convenient one.
+\pf From the dual basis $\Bas^*$ in \eqref{dualbasisH}, we are going to construct a new basis of $H^*$ which is more convenient to express the multiplication.
 In $(gA_0)^*$, instead of $\{\alpha_{ij}\}$ we take the dual basis of $\{gf_{ij}\}$, where $\{f_{ij}\}$ are the idempotents in \eqref{idemfij}.
-We denote the corresponding dual basis by $\{\gamma_{ij}\}$.
+We denote this basis by $\{\gamma_{ij}\}$.
 Then: